datavil/framex/README.md

 url_pokemon = fx.get_url("pokemon")
 ```

-by default, the format is "Feather".
+by default, the format is " feather".

 Optionally, you can specify the format of the dataset.